nickajeglin/Eurorack-pcbs/README.md

 **SMD components**
 All the passives on these are 1206 size components.
 As long as you have a [cheapo temperature controlled soldering iron](https://www.amazon.com/Weller-WLC100-40-Watt-Soldering-Station/dp/B000AS28UC/ref=sr_1_3?keywords=weller+soldering+station&qid=1558398140&s=hi&sr=1-3), it'll be no problem for you.
 After a little practice, you'll find them easier than through hole components.

 I know I said everything is 1206 size above, but I recently (04/2019) started using 0805 size parts.
 If you can handle 1206, I swear to god you can do 0805.
 They're basically the same width, so gripping them with tweezers is just as easy, but they're just a little shorter which makes laying out the PCB's much easier for me.
 Look at the ibom (interactive bom) files in each folder for the latest parts.
 I generate those straight from the latest PCB layouts before I upload, so they're guaranteed to have the correct part format.
-Mouser/digikey BOM's are more touch and go because I'm lazy.
+Mouser/digikey BOM's are more like 95% correct because I'm lazy.

 **Pots/Jacks/Switches**